-Academic and/or applied credits to bring the total number of credits to 120, with 45 of the 120 credits at the upper level
+Academic and/or applied credits to bring the total number of credits to 120

-This concentration is a demanding program that prepares students to play an important role in the financial industry.
+This concentration is a demanding program that prepares you to play an important role in the financial industry.
 The profession is divided into two main fields: managerial finance and investments.

 Investments deal with managing savings in the economy by transferring them to individuals and corporations in need of capital in exchange for an appropriate return.
 Professionals spend their time designing, pricing, and trading investment instruments such as term deposits, personal loans, stocks, bonds and asset-backed securities to aid in the flow of funds.
 Some of our economy's biggest corporations, including banks, mutual fund companies, private equity firms and insurance companies, serve as intermediaries in this process.

 In managerial finance, professionals arrange required financing for an organization's daily operations and future growth.
 Sources of capital such as lines of credit, corporate paper, term loans, mortgages, bonds, leases, venture capital and IPOs are used to finance seasonal build-ups in working capital and major asset purchases.
 In doing this, financial managers are careful not to expose the organization to unacceptable levels of risk by over borrowing or leaving exposures to currency or interest rate fluctuations unhedged.